-10. But, Defendants' conclusory statement that the actual or alleged presence of a substance like COVID-19 does not result in property damage is contrary to the law in Tennessee.
-Tennessee courts have consistently held that the presence of a dangerous substance in a property constitutes "physical loss or damage."
+8. But Defendants' conclusory statements are contrary to applicable law.
+The presence of a dangerous substance in a property constitutes "physical loss or damage."
 The physical closing and/or inability of Plaintiff to open due to the Closure Orders also constitutes a physical loss so as to entitle it to coverage under the policy.

-11. Moreover, unlike many commercial property policies available in the market, the policies sold by Defendants do not include an exclusion for loss caused by a virus.
+9. Moreover, unlike many commercial property policies available in the market, the policy sold by Defendants does not include an exclusion for loss caused by a virus.
+Furthermore, none of the defendants' other policy exclusions apply to Plaintiff's claim.
 Thus, Plaintiff reasonably expected that the insurance it purchased from Defendants would and did include coverage for property damage and business interruption losses caused by viruses like the COVID-19 coronavirus.

-12. If Defendants wanted to exclude pandemic-related losses under its various insureds' policies-as many other insurers has done in other policies-they easily could have attempted to do so on the front-end with an express exclusion.
-Instead, Defendants waited until after they collected Plaintiff's premiums, and after a pandemic and the resulting Closure Orders caused catastrophic business losses to Plaintiff, to try to limit its exposure on the back-end through their erroneous and improper assertion that the presence of the coronavirus is not "physical loss" and therefore is not a covered cause of loss under its policies.
+10. If Defendants wanted to exclude pandemic-related losses under its various insureds' policies-as many other insurers have done in other policies-they easily could have attempted to do so on the front-end with an express exclusion.
+Instead, Defendants waited until after they collected Plaintiff's premiums, and after a pandemic and the resulting Closure Orders caused catastrophic business losses to Plaintiff, to try to limit its exposure on the back-end through their erroneous and improper assertion that the presence of the coronavirus is not "physical loss" and therefore is not a covered cause of loss under its Policy.

-13. The fact that the insurance industry has created specific exclusions for pandemicrelated losses under similar commercial property policies undermines Defendants' assertion that the presence of a virus, like the coronavirus, does not cause "physical loss or damage" to property.
+11. The fact that the insurance industry has created specific exclusions for pandemicrelated losses under similar commercial property policies undermines Defendants' assertion that the presence of a virus, like the coronavirus, does not cause "physical loss or damage" to property.
 Indeed, if a virus could never result in a "physical loss" to property, there would be no need for such an exclusion.
 Moreover, Defendants' assertion ignores the fact that their policies promised to provide coverage for losses incurred due to government actions "taken in response to dangerous physical conditions," even if those dangerous physical conditions cause damage to property at locations other than those insured under its policies.

-14. Thus, Defendants' wholesale, cursory coverage denials and reservation of rights letters are arbitrary and unreasonable, and inconsistent with the facts and plain language of the issued policies.
-These denials appear to be driven by Defendants' desire to preempt their own financial exposure to the economic fallout resulting from the COVID-19 crisis, rather than to initiate, as Defendants are obligated to do, a full and fair investigation of the claims and a careful review of the policies they sold to Plaintiff in exchange for valuable premiums.
+12. Thus, Defendants' wholesale, cursory coverage denial is arbitrary and unreasonable, and inconsistent with the facts and plain language of the issued policy.
+These denials appear to be driven by Defendants' desire to preempt their own financial exposure to the economic fallout resulting from the COVID-19 crisis, rather than to initiate, as Defendants are obligated to do, a full and fair investigation of the claims and a careful review of the policy they sold to Plaintiff in exchange for valuable premiums.

-15. As a result of Defendants' wrongful denial of coverage, Plaintiff files this action for a declaratory judgment establishing that it is entitled to receive the benefit of the insurance coverage it purchased, for indemnification of the business losses it has sustained, for breach of contract, and for bad faith claims handling.
+13. As a result of Defendants' wrongful denial of coverage, Plaintiff files this action for a declaratory judgment establishing that it is entitled to receive the benefit of the insurance coverage it purchased, for indemnification of the business losses it has sustained, for breach of contract, and for bad faith claims handling.